Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

-The form prior is not random noise—it's highly structured.
+The form prior is not random noise; it's highly structured.
 It knows that sentences start with capitals, that "the" often precedes nouns, that academic text uses hedging language.
 This is why hallucinations sound so confident and fluent: they satisfy the form prior perfectly.
 They just lack content grounding.

 ---